New Hampshire

 When registering to vote, you are required to provide proof of identity, age, citizenship, and domicile (where you live).

-• Current driver's license or non-driver's license
+• Current driver's license or non-driver's ID

 • Current passport